Troubleshooting a Garbage Disposal Problem

 What to Do If Troubleshooting Doesn’t Work

 If you cannot resolve your garbage disposal problems with troubleshooting, it may be a sign that there are larger problems.
 For example, if your disposal still won’t turn on after checking the power, you may have an electrical problem with your switch, or your disposal may need to be replaced.
-In cases where you cannot resolve your disposal issues alone, we recommend calling one of our garbage disposal repair and installation experts at H. L. Moe Co., Inc. We can take a look at your disposal, determine if a quick repair will do the trick or help you select and install a new disposal when needed.
+In cases where you cannot resolve your disposal issues alone, we recommend calling one of our garbage disposal repair and installation experts at Moe Plumbing Services.
+We can take a look at your disposal, determine if a quick repair will do the trick or help you select and install a new disposal when needed.